Skip to content

 omnipackage portal

 Open an interactive bash shell inside the base container image for a given distro.
-The debugging tool for when a build fails and you want to poke around — try the same dnf install ... / apt-get install ... lines setup would run, see what error comes back, find the right package name, then update config.yml.
+The debugging tool when a build fails and you need to investigate — run the same dnf install ... / apt-get install ... / pacman -Syu ... lines setup would run, inspect the error, find the right package name, then update config.yml.

 omnipackage portal <distro> [flags]

-<distro> is the distro ID, e.g. fedora_42 or debian_13.
+<distro> is the distro ID, e.g. fedora_42, debian_13, or arch.
 See Supported distros for the full list.

 Flags